 - Shutting doors and closing vents to rooms that are not utilized

-- Turn the heat down and add more layers to your wardrobe.
+- Turning the heat down and add more layers to your wardrobe.
 Opting for a chillier home, even just a few degrees, can monumentally affect your power bill and the use of your auxiliary heater

 - Utilizing a fireplace if one is available – although you need to purchase wood or pellets, this can put off a significant amount of heat and are very efficient